 This project was funded by the Clackamas River Water Providers (CRWP) and managed by CRWP Water Resources Manager, Kim Swan.
-Field assistance with 2018 sample collection was provided by Christopher Burtch of Cole Ecological, Inc., Kim Swan of CRWP, and Clackamas River Water (CRW) Water Quality Manager, Suzanne DeLorenzo.
-Macroinvertebrate samples were processed by Christopher Burtch of Cole Ecological, Inc. Project taxonomy was performed by Cole Ecological, Inc. taxonomists Michael Cole and Ann Gregoire.
+Field sampling in 2020 was led by Christopher Burtch of Cole Ecological, Inc. with assistance from Kim Swan of CRWP and Suzanne DeLorenzo, Water Quality Manager for Clackamas River Water (CRW).
+Macroinvertebrate samples were processed by Christopher Burtch.
+Project taxonomy was performed by Cole Ecological, Inc. taxonomists Michael Cole and Ann Gregoire.